 Instead, God leaves Adam to it.
-Adam, you are a man, you got this, you will pull through!
+Adam, you are an adult, you got this, you will pull through!

 Facing the Test

-So, on the Thursday at 3pm, Eve and Adam were walking in the garden and they were confronted by the snake.
+So, on the Thursday at 3pm, Eve and Adam walk in the garden and a snake confronts them.
 This was Adam’s chance to step up, to act like a grown up and to come through for his wife.
 He was standing right with her and according to Paul, he was not deceived.
 (1 Tim 2:14) That’s the whole point.
 Eve was deceived but Adam wasn’t.
 As a good spouse, it was up to one of them to pull the other out of the ditch here.
 If Adam had been deceived, it would have been up to Eve.

-His choices at this point were myriad.
+Adam’s choices at this point were myriad.
 He could have countered the Serpent’s arguments for Eve and tried to convince her not to take the fruit.
 He could have taken the fruit and thrown it away before Eve got to it.
 There was no prohibition in touching it, despite what Eve said (cf Gen 3:3 with 2:17).
 He could have physically restrained Eve from reaching the fruit.
-Pulled her away.
+Pulled her away, for example.